 Is Cream of Tartar Essential?

 Cream of tartar is a white powder found in the baking aisle in most grocery stores.
 It is an acidic by-product of winemaking.
 It is commonly added to all types of meringues to assist in stabilizing the egg whites.
 If you have it on hand, definitely use it.
 If you've struggled with meringues in the past, I suggest you get it if you don't have it.
 If you are making a meringue that you'd like to have last longer (such as on a pie), use it.
+But is it absolutely essential?
+Nope.
+I make perfect meringues all the time without using cream of tartar.
+It's simply a nice aid to use as an extra bit of security.

 How To Make Swiss Meringue

-How to Tell When a Swiss Meringue is Done?
+How to Tell When it's Done

-It is possible to underwhip and overwhip the meringue.
+It is possible to under whip and overwhip the meringue.

-An under whipped meringue will be weepy, and not hold stiff peaks.
+An under-whipped meringue will be weepy and not hold stiff peaks.

 Soft peaks are when you pick up the whisk attachment and the meringue softly falls down, and eventually falls off the whisk in a heap.
 Medium peaks are when you pick up the whisk and the meringue holds a peak but just barely stays on the whisk without falling.
 And stiff peaks are when you pick up the whisk attachment and the meringue forms a peak that stays in its place.

 A glossy stiff peak is what you are going for here.
-You'll know you are getting there when the meringue starts to pull away from the sides of the bowl and as the whisk drags through the meringue it leaves a very defined wake in its path.
+You'll know you are getting there when the meringue starts to pull away from the sides of the bowl, and as the whisk drags through the meringue, it leaves a very defined wake in its path.
 You'll also notice the bowl has cooled down significantly and this helps you know the meringue is ready.
 This whole mixing process takes roughly 8 minutes.

 And an overwhipped meringue?
 This is a little bit harder to do, but an overwhipped meringue will break because all the air bubbles that have been created have started to pop.
 It will go from stiff peaks to a weepy mess.
 And unfortunately, there is no saving it.
 But this is less common, especially if significant sugar is added.

-My Best Tips for Making Swiss Meringue
+Kelli's Best Tips for Success

 - Make sure all the sugar is melted: Alternate between whisking the mixture and scraping down the sides of the bowl with a spatula when you are heating the egg whites and sugar.
-You want to be whisking the egg whites to ensure they evenly cook, and don't scramble.
+You want to whisk the egg whites to ensure they cook evenly and don't scramble.
 Just be sure none of the sugar has climbed up too high on the side of the bowl before it has a chance to dissolve.
 This runs the risk of cooking the sugar to the side of the bowl which could result in a grainy meringue.
 This is why you alternate between whisking and scraping down the side of the bowl to make sure all the sugar dissolves.
 Whisk and scrape, whisk and scrape.

 Popular Ways to Use Swiss Meringue